 This is the primary reason why I teach conflict management to all of my clients.

-If you want to become a client of mine then visit my Skype dating confidence courses page and schedule a free consultation call.
+If you want to become a client of mine then visit my live training page and schedule a consultation call.

 - Boundaries are internal rules that allow us to articulate how we would like to be treated by others.

 - Stong relationship boundaries ensure we have control over our mental wellbeing by not moving from our comfort zone.